TamasPalfi/Mock-Up/Deliverable.md

 1. Create a new *Member* object with a name attribute "new_user".
 2. Change *Member's* username by calling  `<member>.set_username("DIFFERENT_USER")`.
 3. Call the username of this *Member* using the call `<member>.data['username']`.
-4. Test that username is equal to "DIFFERENT_USER".
+4. Test that username is equal to `"DIFFERENT_USER"`.

 ***Test Case #6: Setting Member Points***